 You’ve come to see that getting started with GIMP is very straight-forward.

-Now that you know how to open, resize, crop, and export your images, the next step in your journey should be mastering layers in GIMP!
+Editing photos in GIMP is easy now that you know how to open, resize, crop, and export your images.
+The next step in your journey should be mastering layers in GIMP!

 Layers are essential for everything you do in GIMP, and they work a little differently than in other photo editing software.